Storyblok Raises $80M Series C - Read News

 That means instead of lumping all of your programs into a single vendor as you see with monolithic DXPs, you’re free to pick and choose each one to assure it’s the right tool for the job.
 Each of these individual programs, or business use-based groups of programs known as Packaged Business Capabilities (PBCs), remains independent.
 However, they can still work together through the use of APIs.
 That means you can assemble a curated group of tools for your organization, avoiding the need to compromise functionality or communication in any way.

-Section titled How does a composable DXP relate to headless CMS?
 How does a composable DXP relate to headless CMS?

 As for how a composable DXP relates to a headless CMS, headless CMSs are also based on APIs.
 That way, each tool related to content management can communicate with the others without being naturally tied together.
 As such, the PBCs found within a composable DXP will also rely on the flexibility of a headless CMS to do their jobs properly.
 The ability to seamlessly integrate new tools or swap out old ones is key to both.